-- an initial payment of €12,000, which, depending on exchange rates, is approximately £10,000 - a second instalment of €3,000, which depending on exchange rates, is approximately £2,500.
+- an initial payment of €12,000.
+This will be paid in GBP sterling at the appropriate exchange rate - a second instalment of €3,000.
+This will be paid in GBP sterling at the appropriate exchange rate.
 This is payable on reaching the milestones laid down in your business plan